Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/output/file.rst

 This node writes out an image, for each frame range specified, to the filename entered, as part of a frameset sequence.

-Unlike the render output filepath, this node uses a base-directory and an image name, by default the output path is composed of:
+Unlike the render output filepath, this node uses a base directory and an image name, by default the output path is composed of:
 ``{base path}/{file name}{frame number}.{extension}``.